DataDog/datadog-agent/comp/otelcol/converter/README.md

 For any prometheus receiver collecting collector health metrics, and sending these to Datadog, it will update the job name to `datadog-agent`.
 This ensures the health metrics are tagged by `service:datadog-agent` and differentiable from collector health metrics.

+### API Key and API Site

+If `api_key` is unset, set to an empty string or set to a secret, the converter will fetch the api key from the agent configuration.
+It will also fetch the the site from the agent config if unset in collector.

 ### Datadog Connector

 The converter will automatically set `datadogconnector` config `trace.span_name_as_resource_name` to true in any datadog connectors in your configuration.